 With the deployment of the AFSM 100, additional machine capacity becomes available that must be optimized by properly managing mail flow.
 The AFSM100 processes mail approximately 2 - 3 times faster than the FMOCR/881 and each machine is intended to be utilized 20 hours per day.
 Given these parameters current patterns of processing should be reviewed to ensure the most efficient use of all flat sorting equipment.
 Operations managers need to continuously determine the availability of mail by type and class and process it on the equipment that will result in the lowest processing cost per piece.
+This must include consideration of REC processing issues as a factor of processing costs.

-A goal of 6,000,000 pieces of mail fed per AFSM 100 per accounting period (AP) has been set by Headquarters Processing Operations.
+A goal of 6,000,000 pieces of mail fed per AFSM 100 for Phase I sites per accounting period (AP) has been set by Headquarters Processing Operations.
 To illustrate the ease with which the AP goal can be achieved, the following calculation is provided -